 Quick and Easy Gravy From Scratch

 How to make the best, most flavorful homemade gravy with or without pan drippings.
 Use our easy recipe for chicken, turkey, beef and even vegetables!
-Jump to the Quick and Easy Gravy Recipe or watch our quick recipe video showing how we make.
+Vegan/plant-based gravy substitutes are also shared below.
+Jump to the Quick and Easy Gravy Recipe

 How To Make Gravy from Scratch

 There are some recipes we all need to have in our back pocket.
 This gravy is one of them.
 Use this gravy recipe with homemade stock, store-bought stock, or use pan drippings.
 You need less than 10 minutes, and you can make it in advance.
 It keeps in the fridge up to 5 days.
 Let’s do this!